Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V, S, M (a pinch of dust and a few drops of water)
 **Duration:** Instantaneous

 A hail of rock-hard ice pounds to the ground in a 20-foot-radius, 40-foot-high cylinder centered on a point within range.
-Each creature in the cylinder must make a Dexterity Saving Throw.
+Each creature in the cylinder must make a Dexterity :d20-save: **Saving Throw**.
 A creature takes 2d8 bludgeoning damage and 4d6 cold damage on a failed save, or half as much damage on a successful one.

 Hailstones turn the storm's area of effect into difficult terrain until the end of your next turn.